Overview of AD

-Audio description provides access to television for people who are blind and vision impaired.
-Widely available on broadcast TV around the world, Australians are calling for the service to be returned to ABC1 following its 2012 trial.
+Audio description (AD) provides access to television for people who are blind and vision impaired.
+It is widely available on broadcast TV around the world, and Australians are calling for the service to be returned to ABC1 following its 2012 trial.

 During the trial, thousands of people sent emails, letters and postcards to the then Communications Minister, Senator Stephen Conroy, and the ABC’s Managing Director Mark Scott, urging them to commit to an ongoing audio description service.

 - Why does Netflix’s accessible offering hit Presto and Stan for six?, April 2015

 - AD 2020 – what will happen to audio description in the next 5 years?, April 2015

 - Vision Australia launches audio description campaign, February 2015

 - Vision Australia lodges audio description complaints against broadcasters, February 2015

 - ABC's technical report released to the public, October 2013

 - Disability discrimination complaints made against Federal Government and ABC, July 2013

 - Federal budget fails to deliver on audio description, May 2013